 It might well be one of the hardest decisions of your life…

 What now?
 How to continue?
+How do you go about life after infidelity?

 Do you want to forgive your cheating spouse and rebuild your relationship, or is it time for a final goodbye?